byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 When you are in a posiiton where you want to use the named ranges but do not know or want to use the actual names, you can go directly thrgouh the `Names` object.
 There are two ways to do this:

-- Iterate the `Names` with no knoweldge of them
+- Iterate the `Names` with no knowledge of them
 - Use an index, i.e. the `Name` and call into `Names(index)`

 Once you have access to a valid `Name`, you can then access the `RefersToRange` which will return a Range that cna be used.
 There are few instances where this is ever going to be better if you already have the name.
 The one exception to this is if you are wanting to change some of the metadata associated with the Name.
 This mainly includes the comment on the name since there is not much else. another otpion is that you can copy the named Range as a new range with a slightly different name.
 I have done this before to process all of the named ranges into some new named Rnage based on a fomrula which included the previous one.
-This cna be a critical step to improving the performance of arrya formulas that previosuly pointed to entire columns.
+This cna be a critical step to improving the performance of arrya formulas that previously pointed to entire columns.
 The problem is that create the dynamically named ranges is an absolute pain without VBA.

 TODO: add an example of the dynamic name creation